WARPZONE DRIFTER

 Reviews

-- The controls are frustratingly difficult to master, leading to a disorienting experience exacerbated by excessive screen shake.
+- The controls are frustratingly difficult to master, leading to a disorienting experience.

 - 57 % positive mentions

 The music in the game is widely praised for being loud, energetic, and fitting the fast-paced gameplay, with many reviewers highlighting its addictive quality.
-However, some users expressed frustration over the lack of proper audio controls, making it difficult to mute the music when desired.
-Overall, the soundtrack is considered a strong point, though it can become repetitive and overwhelming after extended play.
+However, the lack of proper audio controls is a significant drawback, as players cannot easily mute the music without resorting to external methods.
+Overall, while the soundtrack enhances the experience, it can become overwhelming over time.

 “The music and sound are amazing!”